 If your video is not good [from the quality to the selected clips] than they are not going to finish watching it.

-Of the players we have helped with Highlight Videos, 100% have received good feedback from coaches and gone on to play at D1, D2 & D3 Schools.
+Of the players we have helped with highlight videos, 100% have received good feedback from coaches and gone on to play at D1, D2 & D3 Schools.

 Get my College and DIY highlight video course and I promise it will be one of your best investments in soccer!
-It’s on Sale for only $29 – Don’t miss out!

 You don’t need a thousand dollar camera…